-When materials no longer meet the criteria for selection, they shall be weeded.
-Weeding is a necessary aspect of selection, since every library will contain works which may have answered a need at the time of acquisition, but which, with the passage of time, have become obsolete, dated, unappealing, or worn out.
+When materials no longer meet the criteria for selection, they shall be removed as part of the deselecting process.
+De-selecting is a necessary aspect of selection, since every library will contain works which may have answered a need at the time of acquisition, but which, with the passage of time, have become obsolete, dated, unappealing, or worn out.